LesleyLai/blog/contents/blog/bilingual_blog/en.md

 export type Language = keyof typeof translations;
 ```

-The above type is useful when passing the current language as a parameter.
+I use the above union type whenever I need explicit type annotation for languages, for example, when passing the current language as a parameter.

 And finally, we use `Object.keys` to get a list of languages,
 so we can loop through all languages.